Is a dose of 1,000 mg of vitamin C safe? Actually yes, but you shouldn’t take it for 2 reasons…

 Moreover, smokers need more vitamin C per day.
-They need additionally 35 mg of vitamin C a day, as smokers have increased oxidative stress.
+They need additionally 35 mg of vitamin C a day, due to increased oxidative stress.
 A study suggested that drinking orange juice can increase plasma concentrations of vitamin C in humans.
 Smokers can benefit the most.

-Additionally, women in pregnancy require at least 85 mg of vitamin C. Furthermore, women in lactation require at least 120 mg.
-Always consult your health care provider before taking any supplements.
+Additionally, pregnant women require at least 85 mg of vitamin C, while lactating women require at least 120 mg.

 Effects of Mega doses of vitamin C

 According to a study, researchers have treated cancer patients with high dosages of vitamin C, through IVC therapy (intravenous vitamin C).
-Scientists gave cancer patients up to 100g of vitamin C a day!
+Scientists gave cancer patients up to 100 g of vitamin C a day!
 That’s 100,000 mg.
-100 times more vitamin C than a dosage of 1,000 mg or 100,000 times the recommended daily intake of vitamin C… That’s a huge dose.
+100 times more vitamin C than the 1,000 mg dose, or 100,000 times the recommended daily intake of vitamin C. That’s a huge dose.
 So, what happened to these patients?

 Regarding cancer, researchers observed: